maidsafe/temp_safe_network/safe-cli/README.md

 Switching to 'shared-vault' network...
 Fetching 'shared-vault' network connection information from 'https://safe-vault-config.s3.eu-west-2.amazonaws.com/shared-vault/vault_connection_info.config' ...
 Successfully switched to 'shared-vault' network in your system!
-You'll need to login again, and re-authorise the CLI, if you need write access to the 'shared-vault' network
+If you need write access to the '{}' network, you'll need to restart authd, login and re-authorise the CLI again
 ```

 Remember that every time you run a local vault the connection configuration in your system is automatically overwritten by the local vault with new connection information.
 Also if the shared vault was restarted by MaidSafe, the new connection information is published in the same URL and needs to be updated in your system to be able to successfully connect to it.
 Thus if you want to make sure your currently setup network matches any of those set up in the CLI config, you can use the `check` subcommand: